sbrown17/emacs-cheatsheet/README.md

   move cursor back by a word: `M-b`

+  move curser to beginning of line: `C-a`

+  move curser to end of line: `C-e`

   move cursor to end of sentence: `M-e`

   move cursor to beginning of sentence: `M-a`